-Background
+2. Background

-- 1.1 In the light of the recession, and the adverse effects on the local economy and the housing market, a number of local authorities have taken a proactive approach to supporting their local areas, and to increasing the supply of affordable housing.
-The Local Authority Mortgage Scheme (LAMS) is designed to aid local first-time buyers with the purchase of a home. - 1.2 By operating a LAMS scheme, the council has an opportunity to provide targeted help to potential first-time home-buyers in obtaining a mortgage.
+- 2.1 In the light of the recession, and the adverse effects on the local economy and the housing market, a number of local authorities have taken a proactive approach to supporting their local areas, and to increasing the supply of affordable housing.
+The Local Authority Mortgage Scheme (LAMS) is designed to aid local first-time buyers with the purchase of a home. - 2.2 By operating a LAMS scheme, the council has an opportunity to provide targeted help to potential first-time home-buyers in obtaining a mortgage.
 The scheme is a private-sector initiative, not linked to the Right to Buy Mortgage scheme previously provided by local authorities.
 The scheme is aimed solely at first-time buyers, and the council specifies the qualifying characteristics for those qualifying for a mortgage under the scheme.
-The criteria of maximum loan-size, the total indemnity available, and the qualifying postcodes within which properties must be located, are driven by the Council's housing needs survey and its housing strategy. - 1.3 Full Council approved the original LAMS for Gedling at its meeting on 22 February 2012.
+The criteria of maximum loan-size, the total indemnity available, and the qualifying postcodes within which properties must be located, are driven by the Council's housing needs survey and its housing strategy. - 2.3 Full Council approved the original LAMS for Gedling at its meeting on 22 February 2012 (minute 76a).
 An advance of £1million was authorised for the scheme, which was launched on 17 April 2012 and has been well received.
-The current LAMS scheme will end when the last available funds are committed.
+Considerable favourable publicity has been generated, the most recent being an inclusion in a significant Sunday newspaper article.
+At the time of writing, 42 applications for mortgages under the current scheme have been received, of which 31 have already proceeded to completion, representing indemnities of £583,600.
+Should all the current applications proceed to completion, indemnities will total £798,715, ie. the scheme will be nearly 80% committed. - 2.4 The current LAMS scheme will end when the last available funds are committed.
 It is not possible to predict the exact date on which this will happen.
 The LAMS2 will commence when the current scheme ends to ensure continuity.
-This will not be before 1 April 2013.
-Given the success of the first LAMS, Full Council agreed on 4 March 2013 to adopt a second scheme, LAMS2, and advance a further £1 million to Lloyds Banking Group.
+This will not be before 1 April 2013. - 2.5 The recession is continuing, and its impact on the local economy and the housing market is unabated.
+First-time buyers continue to be faced with a requirement for a deposit far in excess of what they can realistically save. - 2.6 Forty-four authorities have now launched LAMS and a number of these have launched second, third or even fourth schemes.
+Nottinghamshire County Council is in the process of launching a county-wide scheme with Lloyds, however there can be only one scheme with any lender in place in a district area at one time, therefore Gedling will not be included in their first tranche due to the operation of its own scheme with Lloyds.